-The appendix describes the procedure in detail.
-After you completed the steps outlined there, you can build the new component dll.
-This component dll is registered and associated with the paradigms you specify.
+After building the project, the component .dll is registered and associated with the paradigms you specify.
 When you edit a model using one of these paradigms and press the interpret button, you launch this component (if there are more than one components associated with the given paradigm, a menu will pop up to choose from).
-The dll will be located and loaded at this time.
+The .dll will be located and loaded at this time.